enova/pg_fact_loader/README.md

 # <a name="overview"></a>Overview

 ## <a name="high_level"></a>High Level Description
-This extension is for building fact tables asynchronously using queues that contain all write events (inserts, updates, and deletes) as the driver.
+This extension is for building fact tables using queues that contain all write events (inserts, updates, and deletes) as the driver.

-By default, we assume that fact tables are built in a pglogical replica, not an OLTP master, which is why we have logic within the codebase that checks for replication stream delay (but it is possible to run this whole system locally without any deps on pglogical).
+By default, we assume that fact tables are built in a logical replica, not an OLTP master, which is why we have logic within the codebase that checks for replication stream delay (but it is possible to run this whole system locally without any deps on logical replication).

-This could be modified in the future to support the new built-in Postgres logical replication starting in version 10, perhaps in a later version once it has more features.

 There are several essential steps to having a working setup where fact tables will be automatically built for you as new data comes in that is queued for processing: